‘Y&R’ Spoilers For Aug 14: Homeless Nick Confronts Victor, Billy Defends Vicky, Ben Accuses Him Of Hypocrisy

 Victor Tells Nick To Find Somewhere Else To Stay

 Nick confronts Victor (Eric Braeden) who declares he has the right to evict him because the property belongs to him.
-He tells Nick that he does want him using his property anymore and that Nick should find somewhere else to stay.
+He tells Nick that he does not want him using his property anymore and that Nick should find somewhere else to stay.

 Victor’s action follows on his decision to disown Nick after the clash that erupted when Nikki (Melody Thomas Scott) performed at the charity concert.